IgorPo1/Projects/Web-Page-Phishing-Project/README.md

 Business Answers:
 1) The field with the strongest correlation with the phishing field is n_slash (0.611).
 The field with the weakest correlation with the phishing field is n_plus (0.007).
+Heatmap in images.
 2) URL length can be considered a moderately strong indicator of whether a URL is phishing.
 The analysis reveals the following:
 Mean URL Length: Phishing URLs have a significantly higher mean length (66.49) compared to non-phishing URLs (23.59).
 Distribution: The histograms illustrate that phishing URLs generally have longer lengths, with a wider distribution and more outliers.